 5. A Warm Jacket Can Be Quite Useful

-Protection from rain while outside is necessary.
+Protection from the rain while outside is necessary.
 But protection from cold weather is a necessity, too.
 At times, constant rain can bring down the temperature instantly, making your child feel cold at home.
 A nice warm jacket can prevent him from getting cold or contracting a fever.
 If you can get a raincoat that functions as a warm jacket, which will keep him warm even when he’s drenched.

-6. Utilize Towels that Absorb Well and Dry Quick
+6. Utilize Towels That Absorb Well and Dry Quick

 Your child might get wet multiple times in the day, necessitating a proper bath frequently.
 This makes it necessary to have a towel that can clean the body well, absorb all the water, as well as dry quickly to be used again.
 Invest in such a towel, especially for your kid, so that he stays dry at all times.
 Get a small napkin as well that he can carry around in his school bag.

-7. Water-Proof Carry Bags are Helpful in Various Ways
+7. Water-proof Carry Bags are Helpful in Various Ways

 Carrying out wet umbrellas and raincoats can be quite a pain.
 Or carrying something extra in rain without the right way to protect it can pose a challenge.
 Having a few carry bags in your child’s schoolbag can resolve the problem.
 These need to be waterproof so as to prevent anything inside them from getting wet, as well as stop water inside them from seeping outside.

-8. Wet Wipes Can Help Clean Things Up Real Quick
+8. Wet Wipes Can Help Clean Things up Real Quick

 With monsoons come inevitable slip-ups and mud splotches on the body and the clothes.
 It may not always be possible to find a tap and clean it all quickly.
 Having a small box of wet wipes helps remove the dirt quickly and dispose of them in the dustbin right away.
 If water has splashed all over the child, he can wipe his face to keep himself clean and then reach home quickly to clean the rest.